nick-old-stuff/nick_ecommerce/README.md

 * The data models for your mongo database documents are stored in the schema folder.
 You can view them to visualize your data objects and the shape of your databases.

-* Note: I've extended the base functionality of this app with my own custom API which is probably the best way to handle this.
+* See the catfacts folder for examples of extending the functionality of the base library with your own custom code.

 * (Please note: These docs are minimal because I'm not expecting anyone but myself to use this.
 If you want better docs please let me know: `NickKiermaier@gmail.com` .
 I can also answer any questions or help troubleshoot.
 Also, if you see any issues that can improve on please let me know or if you want to contribute, I would love help on this.
 There doesn't appear to be many/any open source e-commerce APIs for node.
 There's a lot of SDK's and full apps for ecommerce.)